ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 ### Primary HTTP Method

-Another difference is that an API will only register its Endpoint Route for its [primary HTTP Method](https://docs.servicestack.net/api-design#all-apis-have-a-preferred-default-method), if you want it to be registered for multiple HTTP Methods you can specify them in the `Route` attribute, e.g:
+Another difference is that an API will only register its Endpoint Route for its [primary HTTP Method](https://docs.servicestack.net/api-design#all-apis-have-a-preferred-default-method), if you want an API to be registered for multiple HTTP Methods you can specify them in the `Route` attribute, e.g:

 ```csharp
 [Route("/users/{Id:int}", "GET,POST")]